1. POLICY STATEMENT

 9. DATA PRIVACY MANAGER

 9.1.
 We have appointed a Data Privacy Manager to oversee compliance with this Policy and our Privacy Notices.
-The Data Privacy Manager is:
+They can be contacted at:

 9.2.
 If you have any questions about this Policy, our Privacy Notices or how we handle your personal information, please contact the Data Privacy Manager.

 9.3.
 You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues.